mongodb-developer/laravel-mongodb-tutorial/README.md

 # Preparing the Laravel project to run

+Before the project can run properly, we need to take several actions.

-## Dependencies
+## 1. Install dependencies

 In the Laravel project folder, install the Composer dependencies with the command

 `composer install`

-## .env file
+## 2. Create the .env file

 Laravel uses the .env file for environment-specific configurations, like database credentials, application key, and other settings.
 Create one from the included example file:

 `cp .env.example .env`

-#### Application key
+## 3. Generate a Laravel Application key

 Laravel might ask to generate a new application key.
 You can do it by running this command in the laravel project folder.

 `php artisan key:generate`

-#### MongoDB connection string
+## 4. Add the MongoDB connection string to .env

-Not included in this repo is the Laravel .env file that contains the MongoDB connection string with the username / password.
-You'll have to make a cope of the .env.example file and add this variable:
+We need to add the MongoDB connection string with the username / password to the .env file. add this line, but remember that your connection string might look different.

-`DB_URI=`

-The complete URI looks like this:

 `DB_URI=mongodb+srv://USERNAME:PASSWORD@clustername.subdomain.mongodb.net/?retryWrites=true&w=majority`

+## 5. Ready!

+Head to the site URL and you should see the Laravel Homepage

 # Xdebug